550 Madison Avenue: Contemporary commentary

 When 550 Madison Avenue was nearly finished, Goldberger re-appraised it as an important structure architecturally, though he said the completion "threatened to be something of an anticlimax".
 Ellen Posner of The Wall Street Journal said "It is not at all surprising that some of the original negative votes have been recast as positive".
 After the building was completed, it was received much more positively than during its construction.
-Susan Doubliet wrote for Progressive Architecture that the building was "more pleasure to passers-by than anyone would have predicted", while also stating that "more was expected" of the disorganized design.
+Susan Doubliet wrote for Progressive Architecture that the building was "more pleasure to passers-by than anyone would have predicted", but she also stated that "more was expected" of the disorganized design.
 Art historian Vincent Scully said 550 Madison Avenue "takes charge of the street" and that the pediment "has the effect of making us wonder why we ever allowed people to build skyscrapers with flat tops".
 Conversely, in a 1987 New York magazine poll of "more than 100 prominent New Yorkers", 550 Madison Avenue was one of the ten most disliked structures in New York City.
-Huxtable disliked the entrance lobby, which she called "an oddly awkward and unsatisfactory space, distorted by its overreaching height and narrow dimensions".
+Huxtable disliked the lobby, which she called "an oddly awkward and unsatisfactory space, distorted by its overreaching height and narrow dimensions".

+Retrospective commentary

 Sony's redesign of the building's atrium and arcades in the 1990s received mixed criticism.
-Some onlookers praised the openness of the atrium and retail spaces; one visitor interviewed by The New York Times regarded the changes as akin to a television commercial in exchange for a public benefit.
-Others disapproved of the many references to Sony, including Ruth Messinger, Manhattan's borough present at the time, who perceived the atrium as "overly commercial".
+Some onlookers praised the openness of the atrium and retail spaces; one visitor interviewed by The New York Times likened the changes to a commercial sponsorship of the plaza, saying, "If Sony wants to maintain the space, they're using the commercials to pay for it."
+Others disapproved of the many references to Sony, including Ruth Messinger, Manhattan's borough president at the time, who perceived the atrium as "overly commercial".
 Progressive Architecture characterized the atrium as "not so bad" aesthetically but said that Sony's commercial amenities were not necessarily a sufficient tradeoff for public space.

-After the 2020s renovation, Justin Davidson wrote that "the link between structure and detail has been snapped.
-The original lobby and sky lobby are both gone and, with them, Johnson’s sense of lugubrious grandeur."
+After the 2020s renovation, the architectural critic Justin Davidson wrote that "the link between structure and detail has been snapped.
+The original lobby and sky lobby are both gone and, with them, Johnson's sense of lugubrious grandeur."
+Metropolis magazine said of the redesigned plaza: "Snøhetta has succeeded in doing something far greater than giving one historic building a refresh, providing a promising model for putting the public back into" privately owned public spaces.